Svetlana Borovkova / Getty Images

 - other business purpose transaction.

 Under RESPA, a broker may jointly advertise with a mortgage broker or title company.
 If a broker chooses to do this, each party should pay a pro rate share of the cost of the advertisement to avoid a potential RESPA violation.
-For example, if the title company’s portion of the ad is a 1/3 of the page and the Realtor’s information takes up 2/3 of the page, then splitting the cost of the ad 50/50 could be an issue.
+For example, if the title company’s portion of the ad is one-third of the page and the Realtor’s information takes up two-thirds of the page, then splitting the cost of the ad 50/50 could be an issue.

 For more information, visit NAR's RESPA informational page.